-The insulation is fastened within each panel, as well as the roof panels, which means it will stay in place during the shipping, installation and over the life of the enclosure.
+The insulation is mechanically fastened within each panel with retainers, which means it will stay in place during the shipping, installation and over the life of the enclosure.
 Check out this short video to see how the insulation is installed within the panel.

 That’s because the R-value for polyisocyanurate insulation is the highest for rigid-board insulation at an average of 6.5 per inch.
 This more than meets the R-8 requirement needed to achieve ASSE 1060 certification.
 Plus, you’re eliminating the risk of air leaks and under-insulated areas.

-A slab-mounted heater is installed on the floor of your enclosure.
-It not only provides heat to the enclosure, but it also warms the riser pipes 16 inches beneath the slab as well.
+A slab-mounted heater is installed on the floor of the backflow enclosure.
+It not only provides heat to the RPZ, but it also warms the riser pipes 16 inches beneath the slab as well.
 Safe-T-Cover’s patented slab-mounted heaters meet all ASSE 1060 requirements.
 They’ll maintain an interior temperature of 40 degrees— even with an outside temperature as low as negative 30 degrees.

-Here’s an image of one of our heaters being installed.
+Here’s an image of a slab-mounted heater being installed.
 You can see it’s bolted to the concrete, so it will never move out of place.
 They pump out as many as 2000 watts and are available in 120V or 240V.
 You can even fit the enclosure with power and temperature failure alarms as a precaution.

 Since heat rises, the wall-mounted heater guarantees the top of your enclosure will stay warm.
 But that's not important; what's important is the RPZ stays warm.
 Think about it: heat rises in our homes, and the same applies inside the backflow enclosure.
-Since the wall-mounted heater is not installed on the slab, the lower half of your enclosure (where your equipment sits) will not experience maximum freeze protection.
+Since the wall-mounted heater is not installed on the slab, the lower half of the enclosure will not experience maximum freeze protection.
 A wall-mounted heater will struggle to maintain the correct temperature for the riser pipes and the backflow preventer itself since the thermostat is installed in the heater, which is above the pipes on the wall.
 Watch this short video for a demonstration of the difference.

-As you can see, a lot goes into keeping your equipment safe and warm all winter long.
-An insulated backflow enclosure provides you the peace of mind of know you have the freeze protection you need (plus a secure locking mechanism for vandal protection).
+As you can see, a lot goes into keeping the RPZ safe and warm all winter long.
+An insulated backflow enclosure provides the peace of mind of knowing you have the freeze protection you need (plus a secure locking mechanism for vandal protection).
 You’ll also eliminate the risk of flooding in your building and the risk of a cross-connection.
-But quality roof insulation is a critical part to ensure your heat is being trapped and evenly distributed throughout your enclosure.
+But quality insulation is a critical part to ensure your heat is being trapped and evenly distributed throughout your enclosure.